-The registry of curated and linked information about databases, content standards, and journal and funder policies will be a searchable environment for the evolving portfolio of these life science resources on which a variety of stakeholders can base their decisions.
+The principles along with the registry of curated and linked information about databases, content standards, and journal and funder policies will provide a searchable environment for the evolving portfolio of these life science resources on which a variety of stakeholders can base their decisions.
 It will also serve to educate and foster communication between researchers, developers, funders, editors, librarians and other stakeholders.
-The catalogue will ensure these life sciences resources are registered, informative, discoverable and accessible, maximizing their adoption and use to assist the virtuous data cycle, from generation to standardization through publication to subsequent sharing and reuse.
+The information portal will ensure these life sciences resources are registered, informative, discoverable and accessible, maximizing their adoption and use to assist the virtuous data cycle, from generation to standardization through publication to subsequent sharing and reuse.